Gaiety Theatre, Zeehan: Contemporary use

 Since 2011, a reconstruction of Louise Lovely and Wilton Welch's lost film Jewelled Nights, which was shot near Zeehan, screens daily alongside The Story of the Kelly Gang and The Sign of the Cross.

 The reconstructed film runs for 17 minutes and consists of original footage, outtakes, production stills from nearby Savage River, as well as animations to reimagine the story.

 The theatre can be inspected by people who buy tickets to the West Coast Pioneers Museum Complex.

 The Gaiety hosted a performance of Madame Butterfly by the Melbourne City Ballet in 2018 to a crowd of 100 patrons.

-Since 2020, the theatre has been subject to paranormal investigations, lead by tour operator Tasmania’s Most Haunted.
+Since 2020, the theatre has been subject to paranormal investigations, led by tour operator Tasmania’s Most Haunted.
 A $3m figure was floated as a means to completely refurbish the Gaiety in 2021.

 In 2022, the theatre was utilised as a location for the television series Bay of Fires, starring Marta Dusseldorp.